komeara1/wifi_assessment_techniques/README.md

 # Hardware:
 * Need Atheros chipset in the wireless adapter
 	* [Check wireless card](https://www.aircrack-ng.org/doku.php?id=compatible_cards)
+* Wireless cards that I have used and work:
 	* TP-Link TL-WN722N
 		* has to be earlier than version 2 due to TP-Link updating the chips on the adapters.
 	* Alfa AWUS051NH

 # Configuration: System Setup with Hardware
 * Might need to kill Network Manager